 The plan of the jail was a large square with interior courtyards partly surrounded by a 12-foot-high brownstone wall.
 1 Initially, the wall only enclosed the southern half of the block.

 When prisoners were admitted to the jail, they were brought into the warden’s office where they were questioned and registered.
 1 The officers sat behind a long desk on a raised platform and the prisoners had to stand behind a painted yellow line on the floor.
-The prisoner would then proceed to the centre of the room to be assigned a cell.
-Most of the offenders were sent to the jail for terms not more than nine months.
+The prisoner would then proceed to the center of the room to be assigned a cell.
+Most of the offenders were sent to jail for terms not more than nine months.

 Gustavus Staehlin designed a new two-story wing for women and children in 1895.
 1 The addition consisted of 82 cells constructed of sheet metal and included baths, a small hospital for women, a juvenile ward with a hospital ward, and a laundry.
 Before the construction of the wing, children were confined together with adult inmates, as were witnesses.